along with the website i decided to start this blog and use it to offer insights into the creation process of the soon to be released models.

 Thus, indeed Indaco Models is a project born from the obsession: a way to merge my passion for miniatures with the visions and dreams that bittersweetly visited me (and still do) during my life.

-Back to the miniatures: another decision was to set the first line in Renaissance era, in the specific because i love that age’s costumes.
+Back to the miniatures: another decision was to set the first line in the Renaissance era, specifically because i love that age’s costumes.

 The first character would have been one of the gloomy and scary beings living in my chidlhood’s fantasies: horned, wearing a robe, someone not strictly evil but still disturbing.